huz4f/huz4f/content/Blogs/choice.md

 ---
 date: 2025-07-24
-title: "The Paradox of Human Freedom"
+title: "Paradox Human Freedom"
 tags: ["words"]
 author: "Huzaif"
 hidesummary: true
 draft: false
 ---
-### Choices Create illusion, No Liberation.
+#### Choices Create illusion, No Liberation.

  *“We search for purpose.
 The universe offers silence.”* **-The Myth of Sisyphus**

 ---
+Every goal you achieve, every milestone you hit, every desire that once burned within you — when finally attained, \
+somehow loses its power.

-## Choice is not about “right or wrong” paths
+## Choice is not about “right or wrong”
 > **— it’s about choosing to live with full consciousness, despite the absurd.**

-Every goal you achieve, every milestone you hit, every desire that once burned within you — when finally attained, somehow loses its power.

 ---

 #### It fades.
 The shine dulls.
 And you're left wondering: *Was that it?*

-Looking into my personal life, I wouldn’t say I’ve ever been a nihilist. \
+Looking into my personal life, \
+I cann’t say I’ve ever been a nihilist. \
 I didn’t suffer from clinical anhedonia.
 But I’ve always hovered somewhere in between \
  **not quite empty, but never quite full.**

-It’s the summer of ‘25.
+#### It’s the summer of ‘25.
 I just completed my final exams, cleared all my backlogs \
 — goals I set a year ago, most of which I’ve now accomplished.
 But looking back… \
 **I wonder did I really believe these things would make me feel something?** \
-Would they make me love myself more or increase my self respect? \
+Would they make me love myself more or increase my self respect?

 Today, as I walked out of that exam room with every logical reason to feel relief or triumph, there wasn’t even a sigh.
 Just… **emptiness**

-### i wonder: were the milestones too small?
+#### i wonder: were the milestones too small?
 Or am I forever chasing something bigger — always stretching toward a horizon that keeps moving? \
 Maybe this is just **Daniel Kahneman & Amos Tversky’s Prospect Theory** in motion.
-> *“People fear loss more than they value gain.”*
+> *“People fear loss \
+more than they value gain.”*

-Maybe the moment something is achieved, the gain is already devalued in our psychology.
+Maybe the moment something is achieved, the gain is already devalued in our MIND.
 We discount it.
-We move on.
+We move on. \
 We search for the next high.

 Even as a teenager, I had glimpses of this strange awareness: \